MiguelFernandez008/electron-react-boilerplate/README.md

 ## Instalation steps

-* clone this repository
+* clone this repository.
-* cd into the new folder created
+* cd into the new folder created.
-* run npm install
+* run npm install.